 Many of Paris' churches fell into near ruin during the French Revolution, but were restored in the 19th century.
 Some were -- oh horror -- converted into barns.
-I'm a secular person (like Paris itself), but that still seems shocking.
+I'm a secular person (like Paris itself).
+But that still seems shocking.

 What are the best churches to see in Paris?
 Well, here are my 15 favorites -- imposing and tiny, Gothic and grand, and all with special features like stunning stained glass or paintings by revered French artists.

-The Best Churches Top Visit in Paris
+The Best Churches To Put On Your Paris Itinerary

 1. Cathédrale Notre-Dame de Paris